 2. Data Process Structure

-The model aims to establish a representation of the residential structure,
+The model aims to represent the residential structure and the

 of employment and of services in an urban area.
 With an exogenous